3dcitydb/3dcitydb-docs/source/3dcitydb/schema/geometry.rst

 .. _chapter_citydb_schema_geometry:

-Tables for geometry representation
+Geometry schema
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-The representation of the geometry stored in table SURFACE_GEOMETRY differs substantially from the UML chart explained in the CityGML specification; nevertheless, it offers about the same functionality.
+The representation of the geometry stored in table SURFACE_GEOMETRY differs substantially from the UML diagram explained in the CityGML specification (also see :numref:`citydb_geometric-topological_model`); nevertheless, it offers about the same functionality.

 **SURFACE_GEOMETRY, SURFACE_GEOMETRY_SEQ**

-In the database schema the geometry consists of planar surfaces which correspond each to one entry in the table SURFACE_GEOMETRY.
-The surface-based geometry is stored as attribute GEOMETRY (in each case exactly one planar polygon, possibly including holes).
-The implicit geometry is stored as attribute IMPLICIT_GEOMETRY.
-The volumetric geometry is stored as attribute SOLID_GEOMETRY and its boundary surfaces (outer shell) will be stored as attribute GEOMETRY as well.
+In the database schema, the geometry consists of planar surfaces which each correspond to one entry in the table SURFACE_GEOMETRY.
+The surface-based geometry of a feature is stored as attribute GEOMETRY (for every entry exactly one planar polygon, possibly including holes).
+An implicit geometry of the feature is stored as attribute IMPLICIT_GEOMETRY.
+A volumetric geometry is stored as attribute SOLID_GEOMETRY for the root entry of the geometry hierarchy, whereas its individual polygons that make up the shell of the solid are stored as separate entries within the hierarchy using the attribute GEOMETRY.
 Any surface may have textures or a colour on both sides.
 Textures are stored within the tables which implement the appearance model (cf. :numref:`citydb_appearance_model_chapter`).

 The geometry information in the fields GEOMETRY and IMPLICIT_GEOMETRY of